sunomura/commercialization-public/customize/desktop/unattend/Microsoft-Windows-Embedded-KeyboardFilterService-windowspageup.md

 # WindowsPageUp

-Blocks the Windows logo key+Page Up key combination used to move a Windows Store app to the left monitor.
+Blocks the Windows logo key+Page Up key combination used to move a Microsoft Store app to the left monitor.

 ## Type